cosmic-knowledge/docs/ideas/12-markup-parameterization.md

-# Information Presentation Parameterization
+# Standardized Parameterization of Markup Presentation

 A mechanism to parameterize information for sections of notes that "implement an interface".
-Spport for complete categorial differences in presentation as well.
+Support for complete categorial differences in presentation as well.

 Use cases for this "dynamic granularity of the presentation of knowledge" include optimizing the presentation for different modes of access.